isb-cgc/ISB-CGC-Webapp/README.md

  4. Click Add Remote
  5. Select Vagrant (if it asks to start the machine, say yes)
  6. Set the Python interpreter path to `/home/vagrant/www/shell/python-su.sh` and click Ok
- 7. Select **Languages & Frameworks > Google App Engine**
- 8. Change the SDK directory to `/home/vagrant/google_appengine/`
- 9. Click Ok to save
- 10. Go to **Run > Edit Configurations**
+ 7. Go to **Run > Edit Configurations**
- 11. If there is not a Django Configuration, add one
+ 8. If there is not a Django Configuration, add one
- 12. Set the host to `0.0.0.0` and the port to `8080`.
+ 9. Set the host to `0.0.0.0` and the port to `8080`.
- 13. Set the Python Interpreter to the Vagrant Machine (if it is not set to that already); do NOT use any local interpreters installed on your host computer.
+ 10. Set the Python Interpreter to the Vagrant Machine (if it is not set to that already); do NOT use any local interpreters installed on your host computer.
- 14. Set the working directory to `/home/vagrant/www`
+ 11. Set the working directory to `/home/vagrant/www`
- 15. Click `...` next to the `Environment variables:`, box and add the following values:
+ 12. Click `...` next to the `Environment variables:`, box and add the following values:
      `SECURE_LOCAL_PATH = ../parentDir/secure_files/`
      `PYTHONPATH = /home/vagrant/www:/home/vagrant/www/lib:/home/vagrant/www/ISB-CGC-Common`
      `VM_PYTHONPATH = /home/vagrant/www:/home/vagrant/www/lib:/home/vagrant/www/ISB-CGC-Common`
      `DJANGO_SETTINGS_MODULE = isb_cgc.settings`
      `PYTHONUNBUFFERED = 1`
- 16. Click ok to save
+ 13. Click ok to save

 **Note for OSX:** You will need to set *all* the scripts in the `shell/` directory to executable from your OSX terminal, using `chmod +x *.sh`